WFYI (TV): Prologue

-Two of the Indianapolis network affiliates—WISH-TV and WLWI—then made a counter-offer to the television association in 1967 to permit the use of one of their towers and provide $350,000 in equipment, citing the fact that the WTTV tower move condition was a hindrance to approving channel 20.
-WTTV responded by sweetening its proposal, stating that it would offer use of the existing WTTV mast at Trafalgar to Indiana University, which was in the process of building WTIU (channel 30).
+Two of the Indianapolis network affiliates—WISH-TV and WLWI—then made a counter-offer to the television association in 1967 to permit the use of one of their towers and provide $350,000 in equipment, noting that the WTTV tower move condition was a hindrance to approving channel 20.
+WTTV responded by sweetening its proposal, stating that it would offer the use of the existing WTTV mast at Trafalgar to Indiana University, which was in the process of building WTIU (channel 30).
 The effect was to mire the establishment of channel 20 in a dispute between commercial stations.

 In June 1967, the FCC rejected WTTV's proposed relocation.
 The application sat in limbo, but progress was reported by October, even though the channel 20 proposals had to be amended to specify a new tower site.
-Plans firmed up in early 1968 with the appointment of a general manager, the selection of WISH-TV's tower for the channel 20 antenna, and proposals to use studios of the Christian Theological Seminary as well as equipment donated by WISH, WLWI, and WFBM-TV.
+Plans firmed up in early 1968 with the appointment of a general manager; the selection of WISH-TV's tower for the channel 20 antenna; and proposals to use studios of the Christian Theological Seminary as well as equipment donated by WISH, WLWI, and WFBM-TV.
 In July, the amended application was mailed to the FCC, but another problem bogged down approval.
 The new WISH tower was objected to by WLFI in Lafayette, Indiana.
 Like WISH, WLFI was a CBS affiliate, and WLFI feared that WISH would encroach on its territory to its detriment.
-During this time, WTIU went on the air in March 1969, but Indianapolis was still the largest city in the nation without an educational station.
+During this time, WTIU began broadcasting in March 1969, but Indianapolis was still the largest city in the nation without an educational station.
 Richard K. Shull, television columnist of The Indianapolis News, criticized local residents that had not moved to Indianapolis from elsewhere for not understanding the benefits of such a station and demonstrating "monumental apathy and rampaging lassitude".
-A group was formed by mayor Richard Lugar to raise funds to sustain operations and receive a matching grant.
+Mayor Richard Lugar formed a group to raise funds to sustain operations and receive a matching grant.